smerrill/pressflow-7-quickstart/README.md

 ### Creating an app

-Note: this won't work in one shot currently.
-Some order-of-operations things need to be worked out with the environmental variables.
+If you are using OpenShift Online, do the following:

+`rhc app-create drupal php-5.3 mysql-5.5 cron https://cartreflect-claytondev.rhcloud.com/reflect?github=smerrill/openshift-community-pressflow7 --from-code=https://github.com/smerrill/pressflow-7-quickstart.git`

+If you are using OpenShift Origin or Enterprise, do the following:

-`rhc app-create drupal php-5 mysql-5 cron https://cartreflect-claytondev.rhcloud.com/reflect?github=smerrill/openshift-community-pressflow7 --from-code=https://github.com/smerrill/pressflow-7-quickstart.git`
+`rhc app-create drupal php-5.3 mysql-5.1 cron https://cartreflect-claytondev.rhcloud.com/reflect?github=smerrill/openshift-community-pressflow7 --from-code=https://github.com/smerrill/pressflow-7-quickstart.git`